This webpage gives an overview of the roles of the employer and RCPCH in the AAC process, including step by step guidance and FAQs.

 - Those with an academic or management component to their Job Plans should have this considered separately.

-Once you have found a College Assessor who is available on the date set in advance, and they have confirmed this, you should let us know.
-We will then send the post information to the College Assessor for them to evaluate.
+Once you have found a College Assessor who is available for one of your provisional interview dates, you should then contact the RPCH AAC administrative team.
+We will then send the post information to the College Assessor to evaluate and approve.

 There may be changes required and if so the RCPCH AAC team will communicate these to you and provide guidance.
-Otherwise, the post will be approved, and you can add the RCPCH approval stamp (being made available soon).
+Otherwise, the post will be approved, and you can add the RCPCH approval stamp (please see a sample below.)

 Once approval is granted you can proceed to Step 3.